 “Then what happened next?”

-As a mother, she immediately understood why it was so important for me to find another similar.
+As a mother, she understood why it was so important for me to find another similar.

-We snuck inside her son’s room, and went through a drawer where he kept his collection of marbles.
-But we were dumbfounded when we discovered that there were a lot to choose from.”
+We snuck inside her son’s room and went through a drawer where he kept his collection of marbles.
+But we were dumbfounded when we discovered that there was a lot to choose from.”

 “How were you able to find an exact match?”
 Curiously asking.

 “I don’t understand, what did you do after?”
 Now really intrigued.